alban-read/Scheme-Windows-Workspace/App/docs/A note for old timers who miss the 8bit days.md

 ***Programming is just so easy now; it has become boring***

-Sure; then write a great game or even a small demo.
+Sure; then write a great game; an application, or even a small demo.

+This is not meant as a criticism; just a reminder that computers can still be fun; enjoy them.